 Mt.
 Sterling: The 22nd annual Bible conference was held March 24-26.
 The subject was “The Local Assembly: Its Formation, Fundamentals, Fellowship, and Fostering.”
 The readings were led by Tom Baker, Sandy Higgins, Bruce Rodgers, and Alan Summers.

-Chihuahua: Gilberto Torrens commenced two weeks of gospel meetings in the hall in El Porvenir.
+Chihuahua: Two weeks of gospel meetings commenced in the hall in El Porvenir.

 Monterrey: The workers here appreciated a visit from Neal Thomson, Jr. (Vancouver), who helped in several gospel meetings as well as the Sunday school.
 Later in March, Bernardo Chirinos (Puerto Cabello, Venezuela) arrived for a month to help in gospel and ministry.

-Ciudad Obregón: Leonel Chávez began gospel meetings on March 26, helped by Alberto Mendoza, a local brother.
+Ciudad Obregón: Gospel meetings began here on March 26, with a local brother, Alberto Mendoza, helping in the preaching.
 Several unsaved have been attending.

 Guasave: The believers here again enjoyed the help of Andrew Zuidema (Midland Park, NJ) over the past several months, including a week of children’s meetings in March.
-He was also able to go to El Vergel, Chihuahua with Leonel Chávez on a few occasions during his time in Mexico.
+He was also able to go to El Vergel, Chihuahua on a few occasions during his time in Mexico.

 Santiago Ixcuintla: The assembly enjoyed a three-day visit from Marcus Cain in March when he had several teaching meetings.
 There has been good interest in the gospel of late, and the assembly is praying about a possible gospel series.